How To Protect Your Gut And Support Your Body While Taking Antibiotics

 Soaking up replenishing liquids will help your body stay in balance.
 Telpner recommends applying that advice to your food choices, too: "Broths and other soups can help support the health of the gut while on antibiotics."

 Stress is the enemy of healing.
 Telpner says, "Get plenty of rest.
 Antibiotics have the incredible ability of making us feel well very quickly, but there is still a lot going on in the body, so be sure to rest as much as you can."
-Meditation, deep sleep, and essential oils (lay low on powerful scents if you have inflammation in your passageways) can all help lower cortisol levels to provide your body the peace it needs to repair.
+Meditation, deep sleep, and essential oils (lay low on powerful scents if you have inflammation in your passageways) can all help provide your body the peace it needs to repair.